 In Season 4 of Sarah’s House, she tackles a builder basic in the suburbs.
 Custom furnishings, vintage lighting and a healthy dose of sophisticated city chic style gave this new build lots of character.
 “Showcasing how to navigate limited finish choices without curbing creativity was my mission, while layering in color and character was my secret weapon for success!”

-The country kitchen in Sarah’s house was a mix of buttery creams, well-worn floors and some standout stone on the backsplash.
+The country kitchen of the 50-acre farmhouse Sarah purchased in season 3 of Sarah’s House was a mix of buttery creams, well-worn floors and some standout stone on the backsplash.
 “Choosing appliances is never easy.
 Country meals are often big gatherings so I prioritized a 48-inch gas range complete with two ovens and a griddle (I’m convinced Sunday morning blueberry pancakes taste better in the country).”
 Sarah customized Ikea oak doors with paint.

 A dual-purpose den saw Mongolian lamb throws layered over two-tone chaises with contrast piping.
 “Try incorporating an actual den/lounge into the mix.
 In this room, a pair of ultra-comfortable chaise lounges are as practical as they are luxurious, inviting the user to flake out at the end of a long day or just recline during a phone call.”

-“In this space, the combination of four cool-toned marbles was used to create a boldly striped floor and chic mosaic wall, reinforcing my opinion that more can be more in some circumstances,” says Sarah of this bathroom from season two, episode five of Sarah 101.
+“In this space, the combination of four cool-toned marbles was used to create a boldly striped floor and chic mosaic wall, reinforcing my opinion that more can be more in some circumstances,” says Sarah of this bathroom from season 2, episode 5 of Sarah 101.

 One of the standout details of this space from season two, episode six is the industrial-style lighting over the island.
 “To illuminate the island, my team unearthed an awesome overscaled fixture made of tubular piping, a much more interesting option than a standard pendant lamp.
 Authentic barnboard in a herringbone pattern clads the base of the island.
 “If you’re not too keen on plucking old boards out of piles in a field, don’t worry: You can purchase kiln-dried reclaimed ones from any salvage facility.”

-For this tween boy’s bedroom in season two, Sarah chose a preppy varsity motif pennants, plaids and stripes that are sporty but not too thematic.
+To decorate this tween boy’s bedroom in season 2 of Sarah 101, Sarah chose a preppy varsity motif pennants, plaids and stripes that are sporty but not too thematic.
 “Instead of searching for ready-made tartan pieces, go straight to a garment-trade fabric store to find a real deal.
 At less than $30 a yard, this woven wool offers quality and value in equal amounts and can be used for pillows, curtains, seat coverings and more.”

-For a first time homeowner’s maturing taste in episode seven of season two, Sarah and Tommy found furnishings that the client can eventually move with her into a larger home.
+For a first time homeowner’s maturing taste in episode 7 of Sarah’s House, season 2, Sarah and Tommy found furnishings that the client can eventually move with her into a larger home.
 “Making a little room both look and feel bigger than its pipsqueak proportions is all about tricking the eye and maximizing what you’ve got to work with.”